Phoenix Islands: Later history

-Although shelled and bombed a few times during World War II, neither Kanton nor any of the Phoenix Islands was ever occupied by Japanese forces.
+Although shelled and bombed a few times during World War II, neither Canton nor any of the Phoenix Islands was ever occupied by Japanese forces.

-Between 1938 and 1940, in an effort to reduce overcrowding on the Gilbert Islands, the previously uninhabited Orona (Hull), Manra (Sydney), and Nikumaroro (Gardner) islands were colonised, as part of the Phoenix Islands Settlement Scheme.
+Between 1938 and 1940, to reduce overcrowding on the Gilbert Islands, the previously uninhabited Orona (Hull), Manra (Sydney), and Nikumaroro (Gardner) islands were colonized as part of the Phoenix Islands Settlement Scheme.
 By 1963, however, the settlements on these three islands were deemed to be unworkable, and the entire population was moved to the Solomon Islands.

-During the 1960s and early 1970s, the United States used Kanton as a missile-tracking station.
-The island was before abandoned altogether in 1976, but then later resettled by members of the I-Kiribati community, who continue to reside there today.
-In 2008, the government of Kiribati designated the islands the “Phoenix Islands Protected Area”, which was at the time the world's largest marine protected area.
-Collaborations between Kiribati, the New England Aquarium, and Conservation International have allowed scientific expeditions to explore the Phoenix Islands in order to quantify the ocean's flora and fauna.
+During the 1960s and early 1970s, the United States used Canton as a missile-tracking station.
+The island was abandoned in 1976 but then later resettled by members of the I-Kiribati community, who reside there today.
+In 2008, the government of Kiribati designated the islands the "Phoenix Islands Protected Area", which was at the time the world's largest marine protected area.
+Collaborations between Kiribati, the New England Aquarium, and Conservation International have allowed scientific expeditions to explore the Phoenix Islands to quantify the ocean's flora and fauna.
 This area is of particular scientific interest because it has been relatively untouched by human activity.

-The Phoenix Islands have been surveyed by TIGHAR in an attempt to determine whether they may have been the landing site of Amelia Earhart, the pilot who disappeared in 1937 over the central Pacific Ocean near Howland Island while she was attempting a circumnavigational flight of the globe.
+The Phoenix Islands have been surveyed by TIGHAR in an attempt to determine whether they may have been the landing site of Amelia Earhart and Fred Noonan, who disappeared in 1937 over the central Pacific Ocean near Howland Island while attempting a circumnavigational flight of the globe.

 In May 2010, it was reported that a British sailor, Alex Bond, from Penryn, Cornwall, had saved a group of "desperate and starving" Kanton islanders after chancing upon them on his way to Australia.
-He happened to pull into a lagoon near Canton Island (which is the only habitable island in the Phoenix Islands chain, and lies to the northeast of Australia), whereupon he discovered that its 24 residents were destitute.
-A supply ship that had been expected to bring them food four months earlier had never arrived, and the 10 children and 14 adults had been surviving on fish and coconuts.
-At the time, Bond was reportedly working for a UK-based disaster-relief charity, ShelterBox, which provides emergency aid to people in need.
-He contacted the coast guard in Falmouth, England, using his satellite phone, and they in turn arranged for the U.S. Coast Guard to send supplies to the islanders from Honolulu, Hawaii.
+He happened to pull into a lagoon near Canton Island (which is the only habitable island in the Phoenix Islands chain and lies to the northeast of Australia), whereupon he discovered that its 24 residents were destitute.
+A supply ship expected to bring them food four months earlier had never arrived, and the 10 children and 14 adults had been surviving on fish and coconuts.
+At the time, Bond was reportedly working for a UK-based disaster-relief charity, ShelterBox, which provides emergency aid to needy people.
+He contacted the coast guard in Falmouth, England, using his satellite phone, and they, in turn, arranged for the U.S. Coast Guard to send supplies to the islanders from Honolulu, Hawaii.